JacopoBandoni/neural-net-optimization/README.md

 ## Optimization analysis
 We also provide a discusion and comparison on two different optimizer used to fit neural network:
 - Cholesky alghotihm.
-- Adam optimizer, we provide a discussion about its convergence by summarising the several papers disussing this topic.
+- Adam optimizer: here we provide a discussion about its convergence by summarising the several papers disussing this topic.
 The analysis can be found in the [CM_report.pdf](Reports/CM_report.pdf).

 #### Other info